mjc18/data_high-z_mock/data/zCOSMOS_bright_measure/README.md

 # The galaxy abundance and clustering measured from zCOSMOS bright sample

+We measure the B-band luminosity function, stellar mass function and projected 2PCF with the zCOSMOS bright sample.
+The details can be found in <https://arxiv.org/abs/2008.13733>.
+Here are our results.

 ## "luminosity_function_B.hdf5"
 B-band luminosity function measured from the zCOSMOS bright sample.
 In the hdf5 file,